apache/hudi/rfc/rfc-53/rfc-53.md

   This wait strategy should only be used if the number of `EventHandler` threads is lower than the number of physical cores on the box, e.g. hyper-threading should be disabled.

-4. limitation
-  For now, this disruptor executor is only supported for spark insert and spark bulk insert operation.
-Other operations like spark upsert, flink related is still on going.

 ## Rollout/Adoption Plan